viniciusCornieri/bootcamp-rocketseat/level02/first-node-project/README.md

 After that we got an error telling us that the 'id' column cannot be null, this happened because we missed the `default: uuid_generator_v4()` in our migration, we correct then revert and run again the migrations.

+## 9. Multer

+  To handle file upload we will use the multer middleware

+      yarn add multer
+      yarn add -D @types/multer